Updated: Jan 6

-Easy running is typically ran at around 60-70% of your maximum heart rate.
-At this pace you should be able to have a conversation without it interfering with your breathing.
+Easy pace is typically running at around 60-70% of your maximum heart rate, providing you with the fundamental adaptions you require to move on to more quality workouts.
+At this pace, you should be able to have a conversation without it interfering with your breathing.

 These run's you will be utilising your slow-twitch muscle fibres.
 They have a higher density of mitochondria which are classically known as the 'powerhouse' cells, they help build more capillaries for better blood and oxygen flow to your muscles including your heart.

 Laying down a good foundation or base, as it's sometimes referred too, will help reduce the risk of developing injuries such as tendinitis and stress fractures when you push yourself too fast of a pace on your easy/recovery runs.